velascoluis/telco_data_ai_lab/README.md

 # Telco Data AI Lab

-This repository contains a number of labs to lilustrate the use of Google Cloud Data and AI products using a telco networking equipment dataset
+This repository contains a number of labs to lilustrate the use of Google Cloud Data and AI products using a telco networking equipment incident dataset

 ## Setup